tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 ## API key authorization

-The sample Mashape weather API we're using in this course uses an API key passed in the request header (`X-Mashape-Key: 123456789`).
-If you submit a request without this header (and without a valid API key), the server denies the request.
+The sample OpenWeatherMap API we're using in this course uses an API key passed in the URL's query string (rather than the header).
+If you submit a request without the API key in the query string (or without a valid API key), the server denies the request.

 ## Security object